 For example, a senior manager in India or Indonesia could be successfully managing thousands of people, and meeting targets, but have no visibility in a global organization.
 On the flip side, an American or European manager may fail to lead in Asia or South America, because they just don’t understand how to get things done in those cultures.

 I was recently having a conversation with a US-based, charismatic, ‘C-level’ executive of a global company, about the direct reports of his peer who worked in Asia.
 He expressed his frustration that these leaders in their own country were failing to meet his criteria for leadership on a global stage.
 His leadership criteria could be summarized as follows, leaders should:

-Knowing the senior leaders to whom he referred and thinking about other coaching conversations I have had about going from national manager to global leader, I came up with 5 C’s.
+Knowing the senior leaders to whom he referred and thinking about other coaching conversations I have had about going from national manager to global leader, I came up with five competencies, the 5 Cs.